vlb20/vlb20/README.md

 # 💫 About Me:
-Phd Student in AI for Software Engineering @ University of Italian Switzerland
+Phd Student in AI for Software Engineering @ University of Svizzera Italiana

 ## 🌐 Socials: